-- (3) City Council decision on Fishkill Creek development concept plan. - (a) The City Council shall render a decision on the application for Fishkill Creek development concept plan approval after it has held the required public hearing, completed the SEQRA process and has made the requisite SEQRA determination of significance and/or findings, applicable, has made consistency if the determination under Waterfront the Citv's Local Consistency Law. - (b) Concept plan approval.
-The City Council may approve the concept plan upon a finding that the following conditions and standards have been met: - [1] The proposed Fishkill Creek development project is consistent with the purposes and requirements of the Fishkill Creek Development District and is otherwise in the public interest. - [2] The proposed Fishkill Creek development project complies with § 223-41.13I(15), Fishkill Creek vegetative buffer, of this chapter. - [3] The proposed Fishkill Creek development project meets the Fishkill Creek development design standards set forth in § 223-41.13I, to the extent applicable at the concept plan stage. - [4] The proposed Fishkill Creek development project is consistent with the City's Comprehensive Plan, Local Waterfront Revitalization Program (if applicable), and Fishkill Creek Greenway and Heritage Trail Master Plan, and will not hinder or discourage the appropriate development and use of adjacent lands. - [5] The proposed Fishkill Creek development project is planned as a cohesive unit with a comprehensive plan for ingress, egress, open space, landscaping, signage,
+Fishkill Creek development project, provided that it shall find that the following conditions and standards have been met: - [1] The proposed Fishkill Creek development project will fulfill the purposes of the Fishkill Creek Development District and is otherwise in the public interest. - [2] The proposed Fishkill Creek development project complies with § 223-41.13 I(16), Fishkill Creek buffer, of this chapter. - [3] The proposed Fishkill Creek development project meets the Fishkill Creek development design standards set forth in § 223-41.13 I, to the extent applicable at the special permit concept plan stage. - [4] The proposed Fishkill Creek development project is consistent with the City's Comprehensive Plan, Local Waterfront Revitalization Program (if applicable), and Fishkill Creek Greenway and Heritage Trail Master Plan and will not hinder or discourage the appropriate development and use of adjacent lands.